 This article draws on interviews conducted with 20 Australian health professionals (from general practice, pharmacy, sports science and harm reduction) for a project aiming in part to explore their views on PIED use and appropriate harm reduction strategies.
 The interviews were collected in 2018 and 2019, with participants recruited through key organisations, snowballing and targeted invitations.
 The dataset comprised general practitioners (GPs, n=5), pharmacists (n=4), sports science practitioners (n=3) and NSP workers (n=8).
 Collected alongside interviews with men who injected PIEDs, the interviews formed part of a project aiming to generate new insights into the development of more appropriate and sensitive harm reduction information, engagement strategies and hepatitis C prevention resources.
 The interviews with health professionals covered a range of topics including perspectives on the meanings and motivations associated with PIED consumption, service encounters, health concerns and the provision of harm reduction information.
 Digitally recorded, they were transcribed verbatim and imported into NVivo 11 for management and coding.
 A coding framework was generated using a combination of methods.
 We identified codes based on previous research on PIED consumption and emerging themes in the interview data, and in consultation with the project’s advisory board, which comprised peer advocates, health and policy professionals, and fitness industry representation.
 All the participants were assigned pseudonyms to protect their identities, and any potentially identifying details were removed from the transcripts.
 The project received ethics approval from the Human Research Ethics Committees at Curtin University and La Trobe University.
 More detail on this research project, and the background research that informs it, has been published elsewhere (e.g. Fomiatti, Lenton et al., 2020).
 The project was funded by the Australian Research Council’s Discovery Project scheme (Ref: DP170100302).

 As we noted at the outset of this article, one of our central concerns in this project was to explore the informational needs and concerns of men who use PIEDs and to consider how services could respond to these needs.
 In the context of asking service professionals about their experiences with PIED consumers, we asked them to describe a ‘typical encounter’ with a man who injects PIEDs, and what made it typical.
 We also asked them how such an encounter unfolded.
 As we will see, several practitioners responded to our question with an account of a typical consumer and, thereafter, with an account of how typical PIED consumers differ from other kinds of drug consumers.
 In this sense, comparisons emerged somewhat organically (even if initially prompted by our ‘typical encounter’ question).
 On other occasions, we asked health professional participants to reflect on the similarities and differences they articulated between men who use PIEDs and people who use other drugs.
-Thus, in the sections that follow, we focus in particular on what is attended to (or ignored) in the drawing of comparisons regarding PIED consumers and whether other comparisons might be possible.
+Thus, in the sections that follow, we focus in particular on how comparison figured in the accounts of our participants.
+We also focus on what is attended to (or ignored) in the drawing of comparisons regarding PIED consumers and whether other comparisons might be possible.

 Analysis